Performance Audition Tips

 • Avoid selections with dialects, accents, or any classical material if not trained in those areas.

-• Show your range – choose selections that showcase different aspects of your skill.
+• Show your range – choose selections that showcase different aspects of your skill set.

 • Selections should demonstrate your best work.